CMPUT301W22T15/QR-Game/README.md

 ##PLEASE READ THE FILE##

-- Please navigate to the Wiki page to see progress upates for this project.
+- Please navigate to the Wiki page to see progress updates for this project.

 Resources used: